 Just a Minute

-To end the program on an upbeat note, two student teams compete to see who can give more compliments in one minute.
-George challenges students to take a few seconds to be kind to a peer who's not in their usual social circle before the end of the school day
+Two student teams compete to see who can give more compliments in one minute.
+To conclude the program, George challenges students to take a few seconds to be kind to a peer who's not in their usual social circle before the end of the school day.

 What Educators and Students Are Saying